 Termination and appeals procedures

 Candidates are encouraged to access the support services provided by the University's Student Advocacy and Support office for additional support and independent advice regarding the University's rules, procedures and related matters.
-Questions about this process can also be directed to the Higher Degree Research Office on firstname.lastname@example.org
+Questions about this process can also be directed to the Office of Higher Degree Research Training and Partnerships on email@example.com

 The current termination of candidature procedure is available on Policy Central.